![]() U.S. 70 < 64 | Home | 70-A | 70 Bus | 70 Byp | 70-1 > Photo: US 70's end in Atlantic back when it was still posted (Adam Prince) |

 Madison, Buncombe, and McDowell Counties

-In 1939 (bridge date), US 70 was removed from Hollins Rd etc east of Marshall and placed on current US 25-70 Business.
+About 1936, US 70 was removed from S. Tunnel Rd (remained US 74, now US 74-A) and Swannanoa River Rd (became NC 81) in E. Asheville.
+In 1939 (bridge date), US 25-70 was removed from Hollins Rd east of Marshall and placed on current US 25-70 Business.

 Also around 1954, US 70 was rerouted to use Woodfin St over to Merrimon.
-PArt of this had been part of NC 694.
+Some of this had been part of NC 694.
 Between 1954-57, US 70 was given split alignments in central Marion: EB continued to use the Main St to Court St. WB used Garden St to New St back to Main.
-In 1960, US 25 was put on a newly constructed bypass around Marshall, leaving behind US 25 Business.
+In 1960, US 25-70 was put on a newly constructed bypass around Marshall, leaving behind US 25 Business.
 In 1961, US 70 was removed from Woodfin St and placed on what is now I-240 from roughly Town Mtn Rd overpass to Merrimon Ave.
 It appears that Woodfin became part of NC 694 for a while.
-Between 1969-72, US 70 EB through Marion was moved to Logan St to Court St. Main St continued to be US 221/NC 226.
-About 1972, US 70 was removed from Merrimon St (remained US 25) and placed on its current freeway north leaving Asheville.
+In December 1970 (NCDOT), US 70 EB through Marion was moved to Logan St to Court St. Main St continued to be US 221/NC 226.
+In February 1972 (NCDOT), US 70 was removed from Merrimon St (remained US 25) and placed on its current freeway north leaving Asheville.
 US 70 still followed US 19 Business towards Weaverville to reach Heavner Rd.
-About 1981, US 25-70 was rerouted above Asheville to follow the US 19-23 freeway around Weaverville, then headed west as new construction to connect to the existing Marshall Bypass.
-Heavner Rd (some maps show Old Marshall Hwy) became SR 1839 and along the French Broad River became NC 251, including what had been the easternmost bit of the Marshall Bypass.
+In March 1981 (NCDOT), US 70 received its current downtown Asheville routing, leaving I-240 and replacing NC 694 on Charlotte/College Sts.

-Between 1950-53, US 70 was rerouted in central Salisbury to leave Innis St on Fulton St northeast to Liberty St to US 29.
-About 1956, US 70 was placed on its bypass of Morganton.
+Also about 1956, US 70 was placed on its bypass of Morganton.
 The route through town is shown as unnumbered on the 1957 Burke County map but was US 70 Business on the 1962 Burke County Map.
+This is now just Union St.

 Between 1954-57, US 70 was routed away from central Salisbury by replacing US 70-A: crossing Innis St (instead of turning south) onto Mahaley Ave which becomes Confederate Ave.
 US 70 then turned south on Club House Dr over to 11th St down to US 29.